flutter/website/src/docs/release/breaking-changes/renderbox-dry-layout.md

 ## Context

-To correctly calculate the intrinsic sizes of a `RenderParagraph` with `WidgetSpan` children and a `RenderWrap` the new method `computeDryLayout` was added to the `RenderBox` protocol.
+A new method, `computeDryLayout`, was added to the `RenderBox` protocol to correctly calculate the intrinsic sizes of a `RenderParagraph` with `WidgetSpan` children and a `RenderWrap`.
 The method receives a set of `BoxConstraints` and is expected to calculate the resulting size of the `RenderBox` without changing any internal state.
 It's essentially a dry run of `performLayout` that only calculates the resulting size and doesn't place the children.
 The